-Authenticity is a particular issue for Indigenous artworks.
-Various organisations, including the Copyright Agency, Indigenous Art Code and the Arts Law Centre of Australia, have been campaigning over several years to raise awareness of the sale of 'Aboriginal-style' artworks made by non-Indigenous people.
-A bill was introduced into the Federal Parliament to ban the sale of such artworks, but the Senate Environment and Communications Legislation Committee, although supportive, recommended that the Senate not pass the bill.29 More successful was the Australian Competition and Consumer Commission's action against Birubi Art Pty Ltd (in liquidation) for making false or misleading representations under the Australian Consumer Law about the authenticity of the Indigenous-style artworks it sold.
-The Federal Court found that Birubi had breached the Australian Consumer Law,30 and ordered Birubi to pay penalties of A$2.3 million.31
+Authenticity is a particular issue for indigenous artworks.
+Various organisations, including the Copyright Agency, Indigenous Art Code and the Arts Law Centre of Australia, have been campaigning over several years to raise awareness of the sale of 'Aboriginal-style' artworks made by non-indigenous people.
+A bill was introduced into the Federal Parliament to ban the sale of such artworks, but the Senate Environment and Communications Legislation Committee, although supportive, recommended that the Senate not pass the bill.35 More successful was the Australian Competition and Consumer Commission's action against Birubi Art Pty Ltd (in liquidation) for making false or misleading representations under the Australian Consumer Law about the authenticity of the indigenous-style artworks it sold.
+The Federal Court found that Birubi had breached the Australian Consumer Law,36 and ordered Birubi to pay penalties of A$2.3 million.37

 i Private sales and auctions

 The Australian Consumer Law provides a set of guarantees relating to the supply of goods to a 'consumer'.
-A person is taken to have acquired goods 'as a consumer' if, relevantly, the amount paid for the goods was less than A$40,000 (increasing to A$100,000 from July 2021)32 or the goods were of a kind ordinarily acquired for personal, domestic or household use or consumption.33 By this definition, a business acquiring goods of a certain value or character would be a consumer for the purposes of the legislation.34 In terms of whether art 'is of a kind generally acquired for personal . . . use', there may be circumstances when a particular artwork, such as an oversized sculpture, does not have the requisite character.
+A person is taken to have acquired goods 'as a consumer' if, relevantly, the amount paid for the goods was less than A$100,000 or the goods were of a kind ordinarily acquired for personal, domestic or household use or consumption.39 By this definition, a business acquiring goods of a certain value or character would be a consumer for the purposes of the legislation.40 In terms of whether art 'is of a kind generally acquired for personal . . . use', there may be circumstances when a particular artwork, such as an oversized sculpture, does not have the requisite character.
 However, if artworks would otherwise be suitable for both domestic and other purposes (for example, for public display or corporate uses), they would be goods of a kind referred to in the definition of consumer and the guarantees should be taken to apply.

 The Australian Consumer Law also contains general prohibitions against misleading or deceptive conduct, unconscionable conduct and unfair practices.
-These would apply to all sales, whether private or by auction.37
+These would apply to all sales, whether private or by auction.43

-Auctions are heavily regulated in some Australian states, such as Queensland,38 but not in others, such as New South Wales and Victoria.
+Auctions are heavily regulated in some Australian states, such as Queensland,44 but not in others, such as New South Wales and Victoria.
 Other than in Queensland, auction houses are not required by law to operate a trust account to keep sale proceeds separate from other funds.
 Several major art auction houses in Australia have called for mandatory trust accounts, after the auction house Mossgreen collapsed in December 2017.
-Mossgreen had mixed clients' sale proceeds with its own funds and used those proceeds to cover its own operating expenses.
-Although there has been no legislative change, the industry body, the Auctioneers and Valuers Association of Australia, has included a trust account requirement in its Code of Ethics.39
+The administrators, BDO, reported to the company's creditors that Mossgreen had mixed clients' sale proceeds with its own funds and had used those proceeds to cover its own operating expenses.45 Although there has been no legislative change, the industry body, the Auctioneers and Valuers Association of Australia, has included a trust account requirement in its Code of Ethics.46

 The usual considerations otherwise apply to the proper drafting of private sale agreements, including provisions relating to provenance, authenticity and condition, as well as appropriate transit and insurance arrangements.